FlatBallFlyer/IBM-Data-Merge-Utility/USERS_GUIDE.md

    - front: Indicates beginning of tag/bookmark
    - back: Indicates ending of tag/bookmark
-- contentEncoding: Default Encoding to be used by [Replace Directives](#replace) "3": "sql",
+- contentEncoding: Default Encoding to be used by [Replace Directives](#replace)
-			"2": "html",
-			"1": "none",
-			"6": "default",
-			"5": "xml",
-			"4": "json"
+   - 1: none
+   - 2: html
+   - 3: sql
+   - 4: json
+   - 5: xml
+   - 6: default
 - content: The [Template Content](#template-content)
 - directives: A list of directives to execute during the merge
 - description: Describes the template, used in error logging

+The following fields are only used by the Rest API and only apply to a "Base" template.
+These fields do not affect merge processing in any way.
-- contentType: Used by Rest API as the return content type, does not have any effect on the Merge
+- contentType: Used by Rest API as the return http content type
-- contentDisposition: Used by Rest API as the reutn content disposition, does not have any effect on the Merge
+- contentDisposition: Used by Rest API as the return http content disposition
-- contentFileName: Reserved for Rest API, not currently used and does not have any effect on the Merge
-- contentRedirectUrl: Reserved for Rest API, not currently used and does not have any effect on the Merge
+- contentRedirectUrl: Reserved for Rest API, not currently used

 #### Template Content
 From an IDMU perspective, template content is just a block of text, it could be JSON, XML, HTML, a Bash Script, a Java Class, a NodeJs program, a CSV file.... anything you want to generate.
 The text in a template can have [**Replacement Tags**](#replace-tags) and [**Bookmarks**](#bookmarks) that identify where in the template data is to be placed, or sub-templates are to be inserted.
 Here is a sample of some JSON Template content: